-This course covers the history of the long Vietnamese wars with a focus on the era of United States involvement.
+This course focuses on the era of United States involvement during the long Vietnamese wars.
 The course approaches the era of the Vietnam wars by including significant transformations in social, cultural, and political history in the United States and Vietnam.
-It also examines the era within the context of decolonization and a global Cold War.
+Students examine the era within the context of decolonization and a global Cold War.
 Offered Occasionally.